 Presets provide a way to save a group of settings and apply them to other photos.
 Once you create and add a preset to the Presets panel in the Develop module, it remains there until you delete it.
-It also appears in the list of Develop settings that you can select it when you import photos.
+The presets also appears in the list of Develop settings which you can apply while importing photos.

 A set of default presets is listed in the Presets panel of the Develop module.
-Click the Lightroom Presets folder to display the default presets.
+Click the Lightroom Classic CC Presets folder to display the default presets.

-- To preview the effects of a preset on your photo, move the pointer over it in the Presets panel and view the effects in the Navigator panel.
+- To preview the effects of a preset on your photo, move the pointer over it in the Presets panel.
+The effect is displayed on your photo in the Loupe view and in the Navigator panel.

 - To apply a preset to the photo, click it in the Presets panel.

-By default, custom (user) presets are stored in a folder in the Lightroom folder.
-For the specific locations on Mac OS and Windows, see Preference and other file locations in Lightroom 5.
+By default, custom (user) presets are stored in a folder in the Lightroom Classic CC folder.
+For the specific locations on Mac OS and Windows, see Preference file and other file locations in Lightroom Classic and Lightroom 6.